 It's absolutely fabulous, fabulous news.

-This issue isn't gonna go away, meaning using embryos for embryonic stem cell research when it isn't necessary.
+This issue isn't going to go away, meaning using embryos for embryonic stem cell research when it isn't necessary.

 But if you don't need embryos, if you don't need to create and destroy embryos to get embryonic stem cells, why should the issue not just go away?